research-camp/seo/README.md

 <a href="https://searchengineland.com/guide/what-is-seo">Check the full information</a>

+<a href="https://digitalmarketinginstitute.com/blog/what-is-seo-and-why-is-it-important">What is SEO and Why is it Important ?</a>

 <h4>What is this repository for ?</h4>
 <p>
 Since there are various sources for learning seo, I decided to collect good sources and useful tools of Seo.